10 most common car repairs and auto repair financing explained

 Rotate your tires often.

 You know by reading earlier that new tires can be costly.
-By rotating your tires, you can extend the life of them by a few thousand miles or more.
+By rotating your tires, you can extend their life by a few thousand miles or more.
 When you rotate your tires, you give them the chance to even out their wear.
 It’s inexpensive to have this done and takes only a few minutes.
 You’ll find most recommend you have this done with every oil change.
 Oh, and check that air pressure, too.

 Ask for a second opinion.

 Sometimes we’re fortunate to have a trusted auto shop.
 But not all of us do.
 With any repair that’s outside the norm, you want confidence in the repair.
 Ask for a second opinion.
-There’s nothing wrong in asking someone else to inspect your vehicle or review the pricing you received from another shop.
+There’s nothing wrong with asking someone else to inspect your vehicle or review the pricing you received from another shop.
 You’re simply gathering information, and no one can fault you for that.
 You want to make an informed and confident decision.
 Your auto shop may even encourage you to do this to ensure a level of trust with them.

+Listen, nobody budgets for a costly auto repair.
 It’s perfectly normal to find yourself out of money when the car breaks down.
-I hear these stories every single day.
+I hear these stories often.
+It feels like you’re out of options.
+But you’re not.
+Plenty of people utilize auto repair loans to deal with such situations.

+Looking for auto repair loans?
 Let us help.